 Hence, both the ATA and TFPSA have created a system of financial repression that is functionally irreversible in many cases.
-The failure to ensure prompt notification, the restricted ability to challenge asset freezing in court, and the absence of clear judicial standards for reviewing freeze orders contribute to a framework where CSOs and individuals can suffer crippling financial restrictions based on unverified accusations, with no meaningful opportunity to defend themselves.
-This undermines the very essence of due process and even erodes confidence in the rule of law.
+The failure to ensure prompt notification, the restricted ability to challenge asset freezing in court, and the absence of clear judicial standards for reviewing freeze orders contribute to a framework where CSOs and individuals can suffer crippling financial restrictions based on unverified accusations.
+They are often left with no meaningful opportunity to defend themselves which undermines the very essence of due process and even erodes confidence in the rule of law.